sohan10012/Figma/README.md

 - Usage
 - File Structure
 - Screenshots
+- Contributing

 ## Features

-- **Navigation Bar**: Includes navigation links and logo.
+- **Navigation Bar**: Includes logo and links to various sections.
 - **Hero Section**: Eye-catching banner with a call-to-action button.
 - **Services Section**: Details about the services offered.
 - **Testimonials Section**: User reviews and feedback.
-- **Footer**: Contains links to various sections of the site and social media icons.
+- **Footer**: Contains links to various sections and social media icons.

 ## Technologies Used